 Q10.
 Can I travel to Leh Ladakh in August or Monsoons?

-End of July and August is monsoon time in general up here in North India.
+The end of July and August is monsoon time in general up here in North India.
 At some parts of Manali – Leh Highway (like before Baralacha La) and Srinagar – Leh Highway (like before Kargil) you will face monsoon hassles.

-What it means is that the rivers will be flowing violently, there will be slush on the roads (Zojila Pass, Rohtang Pass becomes hellish) and of course, landslides will be common in lower Himachal and other parts of J&K.
+What it means is that the rivers will be flowing violently, there will be mud on the roads (Zojila Pass, Rohtang Pass becomes hellish) and of course, landslides will be common in lower Himachal and other parts of J&K.

 But once you get closer to Ladakh, then Ladakh being a rain shadow region is very less affected by monsoon rains.
 Things are changing all over the world, but it is a safe assumption.